abel-org/Actions-Demo-Repository/exercises/02-Matrix-Strategy.md

 ## Step 1: Modify your existing workflow

-1. From the **default** branch of your repository, find the file named `.github/workflows/basic-workflow.yaml`
+1. From the **feature/basic-workflow** branch of your repository, find the file named `.github/workflows/basic-workflow.yaml`
 2. Copy the contents below to the file:

 ```yaml